embedded-kiddie/BackgroundMusicR4/README.md

 # Arduino background music player with tone using CallbackTimerR4 library.

-This library allows you to play background music by `tone()` while letting Arduino do something.
+This library allows you to play background music by `tone()` while letting **Arduino UNO R4 Minima/WiFi** do something.

 ## Usage

 A typical example that uses tone() to play notes is as follows.
-In this program, you cannot do anything inside `loop()` until the melody finishes playing.
+In this program, you cannot do anything inside `loop()` until the melody finishes playing due to the blocking function `delay()`.

 ```C++
 /*